1967 NBA draft: Draft selections and draftee career notes

 Jimmy Walker from Providence College was selected first overall by the Detroit Pistons.
 Earl Monroe from Winston-Salem State University, who went on to win the Rookie of the Year Award in his first season, was drafted second by the Baltimore Bullets.
-Monroe, fifth pick Walt Frazier and ninth pick Mel Daniels have been inducted to the Basketball Hall of Fame.
-They were also named in the 50 Greatest Players in NBA History list announced at the league's 50th anniversary in 1996.
+Monroe, fifth pick Walt Frazier, ninth pick Mel Daniels, and fourth round pick Louie Dampier have been inducted to the Basketball Hall of Fame.
+Monroe, Frazier, and Daniels were also named in the 50 Greatest Players in NBA History list announced at the league's 50th anniversary in 1996.
 Monroe and Frazier both won the NBA championship with the Knicks in 1973.
 Three seasons earlier in 1970, Frazier was also a member of the Knicks team that won the NBA championship for the first time.
 Frazier was selected to seven All-NBA Teams, six All-Star Games and seven All-Defensive Teams, while Monroe was selected to one All-NBA Team and four All-Star Games.
-Walker and 19th pick Bob Rule are the only other players from this draft who have been selected to an All-Star Game.
+Walker and 19th pick Bob Rule are the only other players from this draft who have been selected to an NBA All-Star Game.
 Daniels, the 9th pick, opted to play in the American Basketball Association (ABA) with the Minnesota Muskies.
-He won the ABA Most Valuable Player Award twice and was selected to five All-ABA Teams and seven ABA All-Star Games.
+He won the ABA Most Valuable Player Award twice and was selected to five All-ABA Teams and seven ABA All-Star Games while winning three ABA championships as the center for the Indiana Pacers.
 He later played one season in the NBA with the New York Nets after the ABA–NBA merger.
 After his playing career, he became a coach for the Indiana Pacers and served two games as their interim head coach in 1988.
+Dampier, drafted in the fourth round by Cincinnati, elected to play with the ABA Kentucky Colonels, where he played for all nine seasons of its existence (including the 1975 ABA championship) while being an ABA All-Star seven times.